Battle of Salsu: Aftermath

 The near-annihilation of the contingent sent to Pyongyang, along with the lack of progress in Liaodong, forced Emperor Yang to retreat without any major gains.
 Commanders Yu Zhongwen and Yuwen Shu were put in chains and demoted to commoners, with Yu Zhongwen dying shortly after returning to Sui and Yuwen Shu eventually reinstated to military duty for future campaigns.
-Liu Shilong was executed for defying the Emperor's order to capture Eulji.
+Liu Shilong was executed for defying the Emperor's order to capture Ŭlchi.
 Emperor Yang attempted two more invasions in 613 and 614, but both ended in failure.
 Eventually, the enormous human and financial costs of the campaigns resulted in multiple rebellions and the empire started to crumble from within.
 It was finally brought down by internal strife and replaced by the Tang, who would continue campaigns against Goguryeo in the Goguryeo-Tang wars.